Trace City

-TRACE Expert City (abbreviated TEC) or simply TRACE City in short, is one of largest Technology & Innovation Parks in Sri Lanka.
-It was formerly the Tripoli Market Square, an 18th century complex of derelict British warehouse buildings.
+TRACE Expert City or simply TRACE City in short, is one of largest Technology & Innovation Parks in Sri Lanka.
+It was formerly the Tripoli Market Square, an 18th-century complex of derelict British warehouse buildings.

 TEC consists of three renovated buildings.
 The southernmost building is a dual-gable-roofed structure that houses a shared cafeteria and offices belonging to the London Stock Exchange Group.
 The main central building consists of thirteen parallel warehouse bays, and houses much of the rentable 5000 ft2 TRACE Auditorium, and offices including that of CodeGen.
+Vega, Calcey, Effective Solutions, GLX, Jendo, Neo Ventures, SLTC and NCinga.
 The northernmost building, or "Exchange House", is a single gable-roofed structure that houses further offices belonging to the London Stock Exchange Group.

-TRACE (Technologically Reawaken the Culture of Excellence) was developed with the support of the Urban Development Authority (UDA) and Sri Lanka Association of Software and Service Companies, with the intention of promoting development through innovative technology.
+TRACE (Technologically Re-awaken A Culture of Excellence) was developed with the support of the Urban Development Authority (UDA) and Industry partners, with the intention of promoting development through innovative technology.
 It was declared opened on 28 July 2014 by Gotabaya Rajapaksa, along with the Chairman of the UDA, Nimal Perera, dignitaries from the Sri Lankan Army, and the management of CodeGen.